monkeyWzr/monkeywzr.github.io/source/_posts/2020-05-01-algorithms-graphs.md

 #### Kosaraju-Sharir Algorithm

 Kosaraju-Sharir is easy to implement but difficutl to understand.
 It runs DFS twice:
-* Given a digraph G, run DFS to compute the topological order of its reverse {% math %}G^R{% endmath %}
+* Given a digraph G, run DFS to compute the topological order of its reverse $G^R$
 * Run DFS on G in the order given by first DFS

 TODO: ADD Proof